barakeel/oeis-synthesis/README.md

 A summary of the number of programs found at different generation is located at `src/exp/expname/log`.
 Resulting programs can be inspected in the directory `src/exp/expname/search/gen/full_prog` where `gen` is a generation number.
+Running multiple instances of ``rl.sh`` on the same machine may fail.

 ### Known issues: